Craig - Sword Instructor

-Jaana - Mobility Instructor
+Jaana - Mobility and Conditioning Instructor

 Jaana’s journey with Hapkido began in 2015, as a dedicated Hapkido Mum, cheering on her two kids from the sidelines.